 External courses: With the permission of the relevant Honours Coordinator, a student may take a course from other disciplines at UNSW, other mathematics schools (for example, at University of Sydney), and external courses such as those taught at the AMSI Summer School and those offered through the Advanced Collaborative Environment.
 Normally at most one course can be external, or in exceptional cases, two.

 To undertake courses at the AMSI Summer School, students are required to complete the AMSI Summer School Application on-line.
 You are also required to have the courses approved by your Honours Co-ordinator and complete the form for UNSW enrolment.
 Please read the School's guidelines on the rules and assessment for AMSI Summer School courses.

-Typically in Weeks 11 or 12 of the last semester of their Honours year, students each present a seminar of 25 - 50 minutes on their thesis to members of the mathematics staff, interested visitors and other students.
+Typically in last or the week before in the final term of their Honours year, students each present a seminar of 25 - 50 minutes on their thesis to members of the mathematics staff, interested visitors and other students.
 This presentation is worth 10% of their thesis mark.
 The presentation will be assessed on: Knowledge displayed; motivation presented for the study of the topic; description of contributions/achievements; description of results; clarity of verbal discussion; clarity of slides/figures; keeping to time; and responses to questions.